isomerpages/moe-operaestatepri/_learning-experiences/Mother Tongue Languages.md

 <img style="width:500px;height:160px;" src="/images/MT/8.jpg"><br>
 <img style="width:500px;height:200px;" src="/images/MT/9.jpg">

-<p align="justify"><strong><u>Cultural Performance Exposure Scheme (CL &amp; TL)/Theatre Experience (ML)</u></strong><br>
+<p align="justify"><strong><u>Cultural Performance Exposure Scheme</u></strong><br>
-Students are provided opportunities to be exposed to language-related cultural performances by local and foreign performing arts groups.
-This year, we will again be bringing the students out to the theatre to watch these performances.
-We hope that through such exposure, it can help to sustain students’ interest in language learning and help them better appreciate their culture.  </p>
+This programme provides students with opportunities to experience language and culture through engaging performances by both local and foreign performing arts groups.
+Students are brought to the theatre to watch the performances.
+Through these performances, students are exposed to the richness of the language in an authentic way.
+We hope that these experiences will sustain their interest in language learning and deepen their cultural awareness. </p>
 <img src="/images/mt2024new4.jpg">

 <p align="justify"><strong><u>Authentic Learning Experiences (Lower Primary)</u></strong><br>